El Fasher: History

 A series of sieges began in the city in April 2023 when the ongoing civil war in Sudan broke out.
 El Fasher was besieged by the Rapid Support Forces (RSF) from April 2024 to November 2025, when the RSF captured the city.
 The United Nations has warned that the civilian population of the city faced starvation and a humanitarian crisis, and has been in constant danger since the Rapid Support Forces indiscriminately bombarded public areas such as the city's central marketplace.
 Widespread killings and rape were reported after the city was taken by the RSF on 27 October 2025.
+By January 2026, it was described as a ghost town.

 Geography

 Climate

 El Fasher has a hot arid climate (Köppen BWh) with three distinct seasons.
 There is a bone-dry and relatively "cool" season from October to February when temperatures are merely hot by afternoon and cool in the mornings, which gives way to a sweltering and equally arid "hot season" from March to May with high temperatures around 38 C and morning lows of 21 C. The Sahelian monsoon arrives in June and lasts until September, creating a short wet season that produces virtually all the year's rainfall of around 210 mm, accompanied by much higher humidity than during the remainder of the year.